logician22/energy-talking-points/src/pages/documents/spr-abuse.md

 ---
 ***Originally published on March 8, 2023***

-***I have been be testifying in front of the House Oversight Committee on the topic “Burning the Midnight Oil: Why Depleting the SPR is Not a Solution to America's Energy Problem.”***
+***On March 8, 2023 I testified in front of the House Oversight Committee on the topic “Burning the Midnight Oil: Why Depleting the SPR is Not a Solution to America's Energy Problem.”***

 ***Watch the full recording [here](https://www.youtube.com/live/T70hMbb5VIY?feature=share)!***